Ooey, gooey, and decadent. This chocolate cake is full of flavor and easy thanks to the use of the slow cooker and a bottle of stout beer!

 This chocolate cake is utter magic.
-Magic because it is utterly decadent and rich, magic because the frosting is created while the cake cooks in the same pan!, but magic mostly because this delectable cake is made in the slow-cooker!
+Magic because it is utterly decadent and rich, magic because the frosting is created while the cake cooks in the same pan, but mostly because this delectable cake is made in the slow-cooker!

-Using a dark, rich alcohol like stout (my favorite comes from our local brewery-Lift Bridge) allows me to remove the milk from the cake recipe, quite a bit of the sugar, AND contributes a wonderful rich flavor to the cake.
+Using a dark, rich alcohol like stout allows me to remove the milk from the cake recipe, quite a bit of the sugar, AND contributes a wonderful rich flavor to the cake.
 Using stout works fantastic for this slow-cooker recipe because the slow-cooking time allows that alcohol to foam and bubble to the top of the cake, mixing with the sugar and chocolate, and creating a delicious frosting.

-Now, you can use peanut butter (this is better for the calorie count!), almond butter, or cookie butter in place of Nutella.
-However, for the richest and most decadent flavor, and when making this for your kids, use Nutella.
-Obviously :).
+You can use peanut butter (this is better for the calorie count!), almond butter, or cookie butter in place of Nutella.
+However, for the richest and most decadent flavor, use Nutella.

 - 1 cup flour